pytorch/pytorch/CONTRIBUTING.md

 ### Prerequisites
 * CMake.
-We recommend installing it with [Homebrew](https://brew.sh/) with `brew install cmake` if you are developing on MacOS or Linux system.
+We recommend installing it with [Homebrew](https://brew.sh/) with `brew install cmake` if you are developing on MacOS.
 * Python >= 3.7 (3.7.6+ recommended)

 ### Instructions